What is the physical activity referral programme?

 For further information please visit our Exercise after Stroke Leaflet available in the Useful information section.

-- Designed to help those who have had a fall or who are afraid of falling
+- Designed to help older, frailer people who have had a fall, are afraid of falling or feel that their balance is deteriorating

-- It is a mixture of chair-based and standing exercises to improve strength, balance and increase confidence
+- The classes are a mixture of chair-based and standing exercises to improve strength, balance and increase confidence

-- This class will safely and effectively improve your physical function and postural stability to reduce the risk of a fall
+- This class will safely and effectively improve your physical function, mobility and postural stability to reduce the risk of a fall

 For further information on any of the classes please contact email email@example.com or call 07799074312.